- Overview

 Timing Specifications of Combinational Logic Devices

-Recall that combinational devices have timing specifications that tells us the upper bound required propagation time to compute the specified output given a set of valid and stable input values.
+Combinational devices must be documented with proper timing specifications that specify the upper bound (propagation delay) required to compute the specified output given a set of valid and stable input values, and the lower bound (contamination delay) before the output may begin to change after a change in the inputs.

 Propagation Delay \(t_{pd}\)